murilobellatini/mlmi-oct-diffusion/datasets/README.md

 ## Kaggle OCT Image datast

 The script kaggle_oct.py allows for the download of the dataset via CLI command inside the script.
 The dataset can be found [here](https://www.kaggle.com/datasets/paultimothymooney/kermany2018).
 The script also checks for duplicates via MD5 hashing and removes them from the train, val, test folders into a separate duplicates folder within the dataset.
 The requirements in requirements.txt should be satisfied.
-Default dataset folder is '/data/raw/kaggle' but can be changed by flag --dataset_dir. dataset_name, format, download and move_duplicates are also set by default.
+Default dataset folder is '/data/raw/kaggle' but can be changed by flag 'dataset_dir'. 'dataset_name', 'data_format', 'download' and 'move_duplicates' are also set by default.

 '''
-python kaggle_oct.py --dataset_dir --dataset_name --data_format --download --move_duplicates
+python kaggle_oct.py dataset_dir dataset_name data_format download move_duplicates
 '''

 Creates folder in 'data/raw/kaggle' and extracts dataset here.
 Duplicates are also moved to separate folder by default.